 I should mention there are galleries who are “pay to play” galleries.
 They prey upon the dreams of artists who don’t know better.
 This isn't to be confused with juried shows where one pays a submission fee, or co-op galleries.
 You should never be asked for money to show somewhere.

 I helped fund and run a co-op gallery in Gallup New Mexico, Art 123 (not my name).
 I have mixed feelings about the co-op gallery system.
-Rarely a co-op gallery will actually help your career unless you are looking for some extra money on the side of your "real job."
+Rarely will a co-op gallery will actually help your career unless you are looking for some extra money on the side of your "real job."
 Some co-ops can actually help your career, but that's very rare.
 The "Alleged Gallery" in NYC which was featured in the documentary “Beautiful Losers” was a co-op that made a splash due to the curator, Aaron Rose.

 Co-op galleries are common in places without a big or profitable art market.
 A co-op isn't as concerned with sales because membership fees keeps their doors open, along with grants their non-profit status allows them to apply for.
 They are often more community orientated, and sometimes the only creative voice in a town or region.
 I certainly believe that co-ops serves a purpose.
 The downside of a co-op is that they are not often professionally done, especially if artists run them.
 The mentality of a co-op will not have the business mentality of an actual gallery owner who's main thought is about how to keep the lights on and making sure rent is always covered (artists don't always have business minds).
 So sales are not the main agenda.
 A co-op would most likely think about starting a community class where their artists can share in tuition fees more than they would of promoting their artist's own work in venues that can bring in more sales.